ncsl/episcalp/episcalp/preprocess/matlab/README.md

 this analysis.

 ## How to Use
-This package achieves its goal in 2 steps:
+This package achieves its goal in 2 steps, which are wrapped in run_me.m:
 1. Apply frequency based filters.
 A notch filter around the powerline frequency and a bandpass filter from 0.5-90Hz are applied.
 2. Artifacts are removed based on the output from Independent Component Analysis.